Information for Radiology Applicants

 Thanks to the Edith and Benson Ford Heart & Vascular Institute, our cardiac imaging rotation involves interpretation of multiple daily cardiac MRI and CT studies with great vascular experience.
-Images are read and interpreted side-by-side with interpretation and interdisciplinary teaching by both Radiology and Cardiology staff.
+Images are read and interpreted side-by-side with interdisciplinary teaching by both Radiology and Cardiology staff.
 Similarly, cardiac imaging in nuclear medicine is collaboratively reported with the cardiology department with regular, daily teaching.
-Our radiology department remains responsible for cardiac CT and MRI dictations, and we have an excellent interdepartmental teaching and referral relationships with our cardiologists.
+Our radiology department remains responsible for cardiac CT and MRI dictations, and we have excellent interdepartmental teaching and referral relationships with our cardiology colleagues.

-The Hermelin Brain Tumor Center is another uniquely excellent source of high quality, rare pathology not seen by most regional centers.
-We have both standard of care and bleeding edge research based treatment protocols with frequent imaging follow-up for brain tumors of all types, as well as many head and neck and spine tumors.
-This provides a circumferentially excellent neuro-oncologic imaging experience
+The Hermelin Brain Tumor Center is another excellent source of high quality, rare pathology not seen by most regional centers.
+We have both standard of care and cutting edge research-based treatment protocols with frequent imaging follow-up for brain tumors of all types, as well as many head, neck, and spine tumors.
+This provides an excellent comprehensive neuro-oncologic imaging experience.

-The Henry Ford Cancer Institute is also an industry leader in oncologic management and we receive frequent imaging requests for common cancers as well as rare oncologic, hematologic and other pathologies.
+The Henry Ford Cancer Institute is also an industry leader in oncologic management and we receive frequent imaging requests for common cancers, as well as rare oncologic and hematologic pathologies.

-Lastly, our Henry Ford Transplant Institute is a large transplant referral center, performing a large number of Kidney, liver, pancreas, bowel, and multivisceral transplantations annually.
-These cases require constant follow-up and frequent imaging, and normal appearances and common complications of these transplants are imaged and interpreted on a routine basis by our residents.
+Lastly, our Henry Ford Transplant Institute is a large transplant referral center, performing a large number of kidney, liver, pancreas, bowel, and multivisceral transplantations annually.
+These cases require frequent follow-up imaging with normal appearances and common complications of these transplants imaged and interpreted on a routine basis by our residents.

 ESIR (Early Specialization in Interventional Radiology)

 We have also received approval from the ACGME for ESIR designation.
-Completion of an ESIR track allows entry into the 2nd year of independent interventional radiology residency, decreasing the total training time to six years from seven years.
+Completion of an ESIR track allows entry into the 2nd year of an independent interventional radiology residency, decreasing the total training time from seven years to six years.
+We have 2 ESIR positions available each year.

 ESIR training is completed during a diagnostic radiology residency.
 It requires at least eight interventional radiology rotations, one ICU rotation, and up to three interventional radiology-related rotations during the R1(PGY-2) - R4(PGY-5) years.
-It also requires at least 500 interventional radiology or interventional radiology-related procedures.
+It also requires at least 500 interventional radiology procedures.

 No Smoking: Effective Jan.
-1, 2014, HFHS will no longer enroll/hire residents and fellows who use products containing nicotine.
+1, 2014, Henry Ford Health will no longer enroll/hire residents and fellows who use products containing nicotine.
 The nicotine test will be administered as part of the pre-employment health screen.
-Testing positive is a failure to meet the conditions of employment and considered a violation of the HFHS employment contract and match agreement.
+Testing positive is a failure to meet the conditions of employment and considered a violation of the Henry Ford Health employment contract and match agreement.
 Applicants who test positive for nicotine will not be allowed to start their program.
 They may be re-tested in 90 days, but programs will not be obligated to hold the position for the applicant.

 Flu Shots: Henry Ford employees who work in clinical and non-clinical positions are required to receive an annual flu vaccination.
 This applies to all residents and fellows, as well as physicians, nurses, students, transporters, volunteers, housekeepers, clerical, lab and dietary staff and employees in non-clinical positions.
 Employees may only decline vaccination if they provide documentation of an acceptable medical or religious reason.